HeavyMedl/lists/README.md

 <a name='product'/>
 ###product ([num]) -> num
 ------
-**Description**: Number obtained by computing the product of the numbers of an Array.
+**Description**: Number returned by computing the product of the numbers of an Array.

 **Signature Definition**: Give arg 1 an Array of Numbers; Get a number.